thersites-ac/hippokleides-glory-horse/README.md

     * how is scalability? double check that commands don't get processed on the main thread
     * deployment, monitoring/alerting, resilience strategy
 * other (post-release maintenance)
+    * the various classes that fetch stored config have turned into a mess
     * combine repos
     * rename
     * modularize (yes, going back to that pattern)